What our staff are required to do to keep campus safe

 Communal shared areas

 With the objective of maintaining social distancing, we need to work collaboratively with other building and campus users.
-Catering outlets will initially open on a phased basis providing a more limited service than you are used to.
+Catering outlets are open on a phased basis providing a more limited service than you are used to.
 You may wish to consider your own food on to Campus and should also consider:

 - Staggering break and meal times to reduce pressure on food outlets and breakout areas.